 Ensuring that all people qualified for positions are fairly evaluated and considered to fill those positions is foundational to societal economic stability and prosperity.
 This research evaluates the rate of interview selection as it varies by resume generation method.
 The two methods are traditional resume development and AI-generated resume development.

 Generative AI is potentially a way to create or enhance a persons resume to be favorably viewed by the ATS.
-Generative AI refers to a type of artificial intelligence that when prompted with questions about content is capable of creating answers to the questions by generating new content.
-This can be anything from creating images, music, or text, to even designing new models or concepts.
-Generative AI uses patterns and structures in the data it has been trained on to produce the most likely next token or pattern to match the scenario on which it was prompted.
+Generative AI refers to a type of artificial intelligence that, can create answers to the questions by generating new content.
+This can be anything from creating images, music, or text to designing new models or concepts.
+Generative AI uses patterns and structures in the data it has been trained on to produce the most likely next token or pattern to match the scenario it was prompted for.
 Simply put for text, Generative AI has trained on large volumes of sentence structures so it becomes good at predicting the next words expected in a sentence.
 Examples of generative AI include models like GPT-3 and GPT-4, which can generate human-like linguistic pattern matching.
-These models are trained on vast amounts of text data and can generate text based on prompts given to them, sometimes producing surprisingly creative and coherent outputs (Chat GPT-4, 2023).
+These models are trained on vast amounts of text data and can generate text based on prompts, sometimes producing surprisingly creative and coherent outputs (Chat GPT-4, 2023).
 Generative AI models are now a technological tool available to all that can be used create, revise or enhance resumes which are better aligned with specific job descriptions.
 The ChatGPT-3 model was released to the public in November 2022.
 This study will measure as AI is used to evaluate resumes using ATS, so too can AI be used to better align resumes with job description text without compromising the accuracy of the candidates qualifications.

 Significance